exercism/python/exercises/concept/plane-tickets/.docs/introduction.md

 4
 ```

-When a `generator` is fully consumed and has no more values to return, it throws a `StopIteration` error.
+When a `generator-iterator` is fully consumed and has no more values to return, it throws a `StopIteration` error.

 ```python
 >>> next(squared_numbers)